 I had been waiting on eggshells for this day to come.
-I’d been waiting since our son, Rory, was 6 months old and diagnosed with a peanut allergy.
-He was now 3, and I was still waiting.
+I’d been waiting since our son, Rory, was six months old and diagnosed with a peanut allergy.
+He was now three, and I was still waiting.
+Until… I almost killed my child.

 It was a Monday after work and I was shopping at Whole Foods in the gluten-free cookie area.
 My husband and I were due to go out of town that Friday and my mom was flying in to take care of the kids.
 I remember that I was exhausted.
 I remember picking up a box of vanilla gluten-free cookies, flipping it over, and reading the ingredients.
 The front of the box screamed “gluten-free!” and “soy-free!” and it appeared to be a company that cared about allergens in food.
 The cookies had cream inside, which Rory had never had before and I thought would be a special treat for his grandmother to give him.
 As I was walking away I noticed that the same cookies came in chocolate.
 I grabbed a second box and threw them in the cart.